How to have an amazing Horseshoe Bend Elopement

 By boat, you can access an Anasazi dwelling from 1250 AD, Reflection Canyon, Diagenetic Arch, and Pool Canyon.
 The hundreds of bays, inlets and watery canyons mean there are endless possibilities for eloping at Lake Powell.
 Or you could get married on the boat itself!
 How amazing would that be?
 On land, many areas are within Navajo Nation’s federal reservation, and permits are required for access, like the Rainbow Bridge, Waterholes Canyon, and both of the stunning Antelope Canyons.
 These areas are especially sacred and special.
 Like all of our natural resources, these lands need to be treated with respect and all Leave No Trace principles.
 However, there are some arches, vistas and hikes that don’t require access permits.
 Early morning is a great time to elope in Page, as the temperatures will be cooler and the light less harsh, with plenty of color in the skies.

 Here’s my map of places you could elope in Page, Arizona, Glen Canyon National Recreation Area, Lake Powell and the rest of Arizona.
-For more locations in Arizona, check out my Saguaro National Park Elopement guide.
+For more locations in Arizona, check out my Saguaro National Park Elopement guide and Grand Canyon elopement guide.
 To find out more about each of these locations and see the interactive map, get in touch with your Horseshoe Bend elopement guide + photographer now!